About Decisions

 Action history

-- Menu on the upper right corner of your Decision table when in view mode
+- The Decision table in view mode

 , and the value that triggered the action is 6